jghalam/process/docs/lifecycle/lfn_entry/opx.md

             * Inocybe: 1

 ### Community Current Status
 The project is currently in process of finalizing a draft plan for the increased diversity.
-The draft plant has been reviewed by the technical commitee.
+The draft plan has been reviewed by the technical commitee.
 The next step is the review and approval by the OPX board.
 Here is a link to the draft plan:

 [https://docs.google.com/document/d/1TEsz8ZK7osun2kSF8F1Zoun8rw0flD0vIKZ1JiCqE0g/edit#heading=h.zfmhk6hhcejr](https://docs.google.com/document/d/1TEsz8ZK7osun2kSF8F1Zoun8rw0flD0vIKZ1JiCqE0g/edit#heading=h.zfmhk6hhcejr)